Pachycephalosaurus

-Pachycephalosaurus (/ˌpækᵻˌsɛfələˈsɔːrəs/; meaning "thick-headed lizard", from Greek pachys/παχύς "thickness", kephalon/κεφαλή "head" and sauros/σαῦρος "lizard") is a genus of pachycephalosaurid ornithischian dinosaur.
+Pachycephalosaurus (/ˌpækᵻˌsɛfələˈsɔːrəs/) is a genus of pachycephalosaurid ornithischian dinosaur.
 The type species, P. wyomingensis, is the only known definitive species.
-The possibly synonymous taxon, Stygimoloch, might represent a distinct genus or a second species, P. spinifer.
-It lived during the Maastrichtian age of the Late Cretaceous period in what is now western North America.
+It was among the last species of non-avian dinosaurs on Earth before the Cretaceous–Paleogene extinction event, which lived during the Maastrichtian age of the Late Cretaceous period in what is now western North America.
 Remains have been excavated in Montana, South Dakota, Wyoming, and Alberta.
 Mainly known from a single skull and a few extremely thick skull roofs (at 22 cm thick), Pachycephalosaurus is estimated to have reached 4.5 m long and weighed 370–450 kg.
 More complete fossils would come to be found in the following years.

 Like other pachycephalosaurids, Pachycephalosaurus was a bipedal herbivore, possessing long, strong legs and somewhat small arms with five-fingered hands.
 Pachycephalosaurus is the largest-known pachycephalosaur, known for having an extremely thick, slightly domed skull roof; visually, the structure of the skull suggests a "battering ram" function in life, evolved for use as a defensive mechanism or intra-species combat, similar to what is seen with today's bighorn sheep or muskoxen (with male animals routinely charging and head-butting each other for dominance).
 This hypothesis has been disputed in recent years.

-Pachycephalosaurus was among the last species of non-avian dinosaurs on Earth before the Cretaceous–Paleogene extinction event.
-The genus Tylosteus has been synonymized with Pachycephalosaurus, as have the genera Stygimoloch and Dracorex, in recent studies.
+The genus Tylosteus is synonymous with Pachycephalosaurus.
+The proposed synonymy for Stygimoloch with Pachycephalosaurus, however, has been disputed in recent literature due to temporal difference in the rock layers where specimens attributed to each genera have been recovered.
+The genus Dracorex has been considered synonymous with either of the two genera.

 History of discovery

+The history and taxonomy of Pachycephalosaurus is storied and convoluted, as it involved confusion with other genera, dubious species, and a lack of complete remains.

-Tylosteus ornatus
+Tylosteus ornatus and early discoveries

 Seventy-one years prior to the description and naming of Pachycephalosaurus, American paleontologist Joseph Leidy named the new taxon Tylosteus ornatus for a bone fragment interpreted as the armor of a reptile.
-The specimen named by Leidy in 1872 was indicated to have been collected by Ferdinand Vandeveer Hayden from the "head of the Missouri River", with a Cretaceous age indicated the next year.
+This bone fragment was collected by Ferdinand Vandeveer Hayden from the "head of the Missouri River", with a Cretaceous age indicated the next year.
 While Leidy first identified the bone as dermal armor of a reptile, it was doubtfully identified as a dinosaur instead by Oliver Perry Hay in 1902, and then more definitively as a dinosaur by Charles Whitney Gilmore in 1928.
-Tylosteus was not touched upon again until the study of American paleontologist Donald Baird in 1979, who attempted to reidentify the original place of discovery and the taxonomic identity of the genus.
-Baird and John R. Horner independently came across the Tylosteus holotype ANSP 8568 in the collections of the Academy of Natural Sciences of Philadelphia and concluded that it was the of the skull of Pachycephalosaurus, known only from the Lance and Hell Creek Formations of Montana, Wyoming, and South Dakota.
+Tylosteus remained ignored until, in 1979, American paleontologist Donald Baird attempted to reidentify the original place of discovery and the taxonomic identity of the taxon.
+Baird and John R. Horner independently came across the Tylosteus holotype ANSP 8568 in the collections of the Academy of Natural Sciences of Philadelphia and concluded that it was the from a skull of Pachycephalosaurus, a genus known only from the Lance and Hell Creek Formations of Montana, Wyoming, and South Dakota.